The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Introduction

+We begin with model-free and reduced-form evidence.
+Harvesting decisions respond strongly to lumber prices and to the time remaining on the lease: cutting accelerates when prices spike and slows when prices soften or when expiration is far off.
+These dynamic incentives carry over to auction outcomes.
+Longer contract durations raise bidders' valuations because bidders can delay harvesting until prices improve.
+Different types of buyers also display distinct cutting and bidding patterns, implying that contract duration and auction design change the distribution of valuations in different ways for different buyers.

-Motivated by these salient features of the data, we propose a structural model that combines bidding in auctions with post-auction actions.
-First, our model considers oral auctions.
-Bidders are divided into two types: loggers and manufacturer sawmills.
-Each type has different participation probabilities and faces different distributions of value.
-Second, the cutting stage follows the first stage, oral auctions.
-We construct the dynamic single-agent model in which the winning bidder chooses when and how much to cut timber upon realized timber prices.
-A single agent prefers higher timber prices, but she must remove all timber by the deadline.
+These key data patterns motivate our structural model, which combines auction bidding with post-auction behavior.
+Our model consists of two stages.
+In the first stage, we model oral auctions.
+Bidders are one of two types: loggers or sawmills, i.e., manufacturers.
+The two groups differ in how often they participate in auctions and what values they place on timber.
+In the second stage, we model the timber cutting, which follows the oral auction, as a real-options problem, where the flexibility to choose when and how much timber to harvest matters in the bidding strategy.
+For this stage, we construct a finite-period, dynamic, single-agent model in which the winning bidder chooses when and how much timber to cut in response to realized timber prices.
+The winning bidder prefers higher timber prices but must remove all timber by the deadline.
 These incentives characterize the observed cutting patterns.
-Note that bidders' valuation in the first stage stems from the continuation value in the post-auction cutting stage.

-We bring the model to the data on timber auctions and timber cutting.
-First, we use the variations in timber prices and the amounts of cut timber to estimate parameters underlying the dynamic cutting behavior in the spirit of \cite{rust1987optimal}.
-Second, we estimate the composition of loggers to sawmill manufacturers leveraging the observed number of auction participants, proposing a simple estimation method similar to \cite{kong2020not}, which does not rely on the specific entry model.
-Third, using the estimated dynamic model and entry parameters, we recover the distribution of bidders' value based on the bidding equilibrium.
+We estimate the model using data on both timber auctions and timber harvesting.
+First, we use the variation in timber prices and the amounts of timber harvested to estimate the parameters underlying the dynamic cutting behavior, following the approach of \cite{rust1987optimal}.
+Second, we estimate the relative shares of loggers and sawmills leveraging the observed number of auction participants, using a simple estimation method similar to \cite{kong2020not} that does not assume a specific entry process.
+Third, using the estimated dynamic model and entry parameters, we recover the distribution of bidders' values based on the bidding equilibrium.
+Finally, we assess and validate our approach with Monte Carlo simulations.